karthiksivasai/techaxix-project/README.md

 ## 📄 License

-This project is proprietary software developed for **TECHAXIS CONSULTING**.
+This project is proprietary software developed for **Techaxis consulting private limited**.

 ## 🤝 Support

-For technical support or questions about this project, please contact the TECHAXIS CONSULTING development team.
+For technical support or questions about this project, please contact the Techaxis consulting private limited development team.

-## 🏢 About TECHAXIS CONSULTING
+## 🏢 About Techaxis consulting private limited

-**TECHAXIS CONSULTING** is a next-generation IT solutions and consulting company committed to driving innovation, efficiency, and growth.
+**Techaxis consulting private limited** is a next-generation IT solutions and consulting company committed to driving innovation, efficiency, and growth.
 With deep expertise across industries, we help organizations embrace digital transformation and achieve business excellence through:

 - **Oracle ERP Solutions**: Oracle Fusion Cloud and Oracle EBS implementation
 - **Digital Transformation**: End-to-end digital transformation consulting